Jeimer Candelario Player Props: Cubs vs. Mets

 Jeimer Candelario At The Plate

-- Candelario has 107 hits, which is tops among Chicago hitters this season, while batting .272 with 53 extra-base hits.
+- Candelario has 109 hits, which ranks first among Chicago hitters this season, while batting .275 with 54 extra-base hits.

-- Among the qualified batters in baseball, his batting average ranks 42nd, his on-base percentage ranks 32nd, and he is 22nd in the league in slugging.
+- Among qualifying hitters in baseball, his batting average ranks 36th, his on-base percentage ranks 32nd, and he is 22nd in the league in slugging.

-- In 33.0% of his games this year, Candelario has driven in at least one run.
-In 16 of those games (15.1%) he recorded more than one RBI, while accounting for three or more of his team's runs in five contests.
+- In 32.7% of his games this year, Candelario has driven in at least one run.
+In 16 of those games (15.0%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in five contests.

-- In 48 of 106 games this season, he has scored, and 14 of those games included multiple runs.
+- He has scored in 44.9% of his games this season, with more than one run scored in 13.1%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.